Regional unemployment rates used by the Employment Insurance program,1, 9 three-month moving average, seasonally adjusted

 This region excludes Iqaluit.

-Effective August 9, 2020, ESDC announced that a minimum unemployment rate of 13.1% will be applied temporarily for EI economic regions with an unemployment rate lower than 13.1%; regions with a higher unemployment rate will keep their actual rate.
-The unemployment rates for the effective period beginning August 9, 2020, have been adjusted to reflect this change.
+From August 9, 2020 to September 25, 2021, Employment and Social Development Canada applied a minimum unemployment rate of 13.1% for Employment Insurance (EI) economic regions with an unemployment rate lower than 13.1%; regions with a higher unemployment rate kept their actual rate.
+The unemployment rates for the relevant effective periods reflect this change.